Reduction in rank: USSR

-In the USSR, demotion in rank to private begin to see use as a punishment immediately after the creation of the red army.
+In the USSR, demotion in rank to private begin to see use as a punishment immediately after the creation of the Red Army.
 As a rule, it punished those who made unforgivable mistakes during combat, especially those who led to serious losses or tactical defeat.
 It also punished those who committed serious crimes while serving.
 In the second case, a demotion in rank was usually not the only punishment administered, and often accompanied an imprisonment or execution.

 During the second world war, those demoted in rank were not imprisoned away from the front lines but instead made to serve in the penal divisions.

-After the second world war, the punishment no longer meant execution or service in a penal unit, but did mean dismissal from service and forfeiture of all military awards.
+After the Second World War, the punishment no longer meant execution or service in a penal unit, but did mean dismissal from service and forfeiture of all military awards.
 Most often it was imposed for serious crimes which entail criminal liability.
-In modern Russia this post-WW2 version of the punishment is still used.
+In post-Soviet Russia, this version of punishment is still used.